You have reached my academic website. Welcome!

 - bidirectional programming.

 - A Type Theory for Incremental Computational Complexity with Control Flow Changes.
-Ezgi Çiçek, Zoe Paraskevopoulou and Deepak Garg, ICFP’16. (appendix)
+Ezgi Çiçek, Zoe Paraskevopoulou and Deepak Garg, 21st ACM SIGPLAN International Conference on Functional Programming, ICFP’16. (appendix)

-- Refinement Types for Incremental Computational Complexity Ezgi Çiçek, Umut Acar and Deepak Garg, ESOP’15.
+- Refinement Types for Incremental Computational Complexity Ezgi Çiçek, Umut Acar and Deepak Garg, 24th European Symposium on Programming, ESOP’15. (appendix)

 - Cost-analysis: How do monads and comonads differ?
 Ezgi Çiçek, Marco Gaboardi and Deepak Garg at DICE 16 (Developments on Implicit Computational Complexity, co-located with ETAPS). [video]